DataHighway-DHX/node/README.md

 ### Intro

-Join the multiple node PoS testnet (alpha).
+Join the multiple node PoS testnet (alpha), where you will be using the latest custom chain definition for the testnet (i.e. chain_def_testnet_v0.1.0.json).

 ### Run (with Docker containers)